Galaxy Airlines Flight 203: Response

-The crash highlighted the safety of the Lockheed Electra as this was the second crash of said type in less than a month.
+The crash highlighted the safety of the Lockheed Electra, as this was the second crash of said type in less than a month.
 This was worsened by reports that the aircraft involved in the crash had suffered severe turbulence a year before the crash, which also had caused the FAA to investigate the incident.
 The scrutiny that followed prompted Galaxy Airlines to temporarily suspend the operation of their remaining Electras.
 The Federal Aviation Administration (FAA) provided support for the inspections of their aircraft.
 The result indicated that the remaining Electra aircraft were in satisfactory condition.
 Hearing rumors about the safety of their aircraft, Lockheed defended the Electra and stated that its safety record was comparable to any other aircraft in-service at the time.

 On 26 January, a memorial service for the victims of the crash was held in Minneapolis.
 The event was attended by 400 people at the Minneapolis Central Lutheran Church.
 On that same day, the first eight identified victims were planned to be repatriated to Minneapolis through a dedicated United Airlines flight.
-Authorities also stated that all 68 bodies that had been recovered from the crash site had been successfully identified.
+Authorities stated that all 68 bodies that had been recovered from the crash site had been successfully identified.

 In response to the crash, the FAA conducted a reevaluation of its inspection program.
-The study would address the effectiveness and efficiency of said program, which would determine the further tightening or loosening of policies.
-A separate review was conducted by the National Transportation Safety Board (NTSB) on whether the procedures and practices that had been applied by the FAA throughout the years were adequate enough or whether they needed further refinements.
+A separate review was conducted by the National Transportation Safety Board (NTSB) on whether the procedures and practices that had been applied by the FAA were adequate, or whether they needed further refinements.

 A member of the Nevada Congress and Chairman of the House Aviation Subcommittee, Rep. Norman Mineta, criticized the FAA for allegedly failing to detect significant safety problems within the aviation industry, claiming that a member of the FAA stated that they didn't know whether their staffing was adequate, an allegation which was denied by FAA.
 Mineta later called for a probe for the FAA's oversight program.
 Nevada Congressman, Harry Reid, called for an investigation into the adequacy of airline safety inspection and regulation in the country, later promised that hearings would be held by the summer of 1985.
 Then governor of Nevada, Richard Bryan, called for a congressional probe immediately after the crash.